mitre-attack/attack-datasources/README.md

 * [Defining ATT&CK Data Sources, Part II: Operationalizing the Methodology](https://medium.com/mitre-attack/defining-attack-data-sources-part-ii-1fc98738ba5b)

 ## Data Source Object
 Currently, data sources are metadata provided for each (sub)technique.
-However, in order to be able to add metadata to each data source, we have proposed the definition of a data source object as part of the ATTCK model.
+However, in order to be able to add metadata to each data source, we have proposed the definition of a data source object as part of the ATT&CK model.

 <img src="images/Data_Source_Object.png" width=500>